blaserlab/datascience.curriculum/docs/README.md

 * 25-30 min for me to demonstrate the concepts in the day's lecture
 * 20-25 min for discussion and additional Q&A that arise.

 All of the code is available at the course website.
-You should try running everything on your own in the days following our class.
+You should try running everything on your own.
 Then try extending what you learn to your own data.

+For questions that arise between courses, please post them in the [issues section of the github repository for the course](https://github.com/blaserlab/datascience.curriculum/issues).
+This way others can learn from questions that have been asked previously.

 ### Topics